menacit/practical_cryptography_course/09-reflections.md

-Attach an additional (virtual) disk to your lab system and utilize **cryptsetup** to setup **F**ull **D**isk **E**ncryption with keyslots for a password and a "key file".
+Attach an additional (virtual) disk to your lab system and utilize **cryptsetup** to setup **F**ull **D**isk **E**ncryption with keyslots for a password, a "key file" and a FIDO2 token (for example, a YubiKey).

 Format volume as EXT4 and send lab notes to **[courses+crypto_010902@%EMAIL_DOMAIN%](mailto:courses+crypto_010902@%EMAIL_DOMAIN%)**